Finance Department Overview

 Park user fees and leases fund 11 percent of EBRPD's budget.
 Fees are reviewed and approved by the Board of Directors annually.
 Typical fees charged include, but are not limited to, parking, swimming, camping, fishing, boat launching, reservable picnic areas, and recreational programs.

 • Standard & Poor’s ratings service assigned AAA long-term rating to the East Bay Regional Park District, series 2017 general obligation bonds, election 2008.
-The ratings are based on the District’s continued strong financial performance and expanded tax base, which has strengthen Districts revenue.
+The ratings are based on the District’s continued strong financial performance and expanded tax base, which has strengthened District's revenue.

 • Moody’s rating service assigned the Aaa rating on the District’s 2017 general obligation bonds.
 The rating reflects the District’s exceptionally large tax base, above average wealth levels, prudent fiscal management, and exceedingly low direct debt burden.